andrewquitadamo/presentations/programming2/ipython_and_shell/ipython_shell.md

 # Version 3.0.0

-* IPython Notebooks aren't just for Python.
-Version 3.0.0 makes using the different kernals easier.
+* IPython Notebooks aren't just for Python anymore.
+While earlier versions did have the ability to use different kernals, Version 3.0.0 makes using them alot easier.

 --